 The part of Yoon Ji Woo will be played by none other than Han So Hee, known for her role as the mistress in The World of the Married.
 Her grit as an actress will be challenged as she takes on the shoes of the protagonist, whose hate pushes her to do everything it takes to avenge her father's suspicious demise.

 When she infiltrates the police, she's partnered up with Ahn Bo Hyun acting as police detective Jeon Pil Do of the Drug Investigation Unit.
-If you can recall, earlier this year, Ahn Bo Hyun also engrossed us as he played the spoiled villain's son on Itaewon Class.
+If you can recall, Ahn Bo Hyun also engrossed us as he played the spoiled villain's son on Itaewon Class.
 But this time around, his role is the exact opposite.
 Shedding the manipulative persona, Ahn Bo Hyun as Jeon Pil Do is a stickler for rules.
 Being a competent and brave partner, he will undoubtedly make Ji Woo's mission more difficult than it already is.

 For K-drama fans who have already watched these two take on the hateful roles of antagonists in their most recent projects, this shift in their roles in the upcoming drama will be quite an intriguing thing to witness.
 We're curious whether they'd make us sympathise with them as much as we might have hated them in their previous characters.